Peter Santschi: Research

-In related research, Santschi and collaborators analyzed the impact of engineered nanoparticles on aquatic ecosystems, highlighting the role of algae-produced exopolymeric substances in mitigating toxicity and emphasizing the need for further research on ENPs' environmental fate and transport.
-Additionally, in his 2016 collaborative work with A Quigg and others, he reviewed the role of microbially produced EPS in influencing the fate of oil and dispersants in the ocean and identified key knowledge gaps in understanding EPS production under different environmental conditions.
-More recently, he documented the widespread observation that when algae and bacteria are exposed to pollutants, in particular nanoparticles such as nano- and microplastics, they respond with secreting more hydrophobic and protein-rich EPS.
-This lead him to propose in 2020 the protein to carbohydrate (P/C) ratio in EPS as a predictor for aggregation propensity of EPS.
+In 2016, Santschi and collaborators, including A. Quigg and Chen Xu, reviewed the role of microbially produced EPS in the fate of oil and dispersants in marine systems, identifying key gaps in understanding EPS production under varying environmental conditions.
+More recently, he documented that exposure of algae and bacteria to pollutants, including nano- and microplastics, stimulates the secretion of more hydrophobic, protein-rich EPS, in response to the generation of radical oxygen species (ROS).
+In 2020, he proposed the protein-to-carbohydrate (P/C) ratio in EPS as a predictor of its aggregation propensity.